Obed213/TF-AZ-CloudResume/README.md

 ## **1. What is this?**
 It's a digital representation of my resume/CV.<br>
-I developed this as part of my cloud journey.
+I developed this as part of my IT journey.

 ## **2. Why did I make this?**
 To learn.